Skip to main content

 Discussion

-As well as the application form, the website also provides instructions and model documents.
+As well as access to the application form, the website also provides instructions.
 When you draft your application, you should read the instructions carefully.
-You may also wish to read the model documents before you start, to ensure that your application covers all necessary information.
 Fees paid on submission of an application can only be refunded in specific circumstances.

 Your notes will reflect your individual circumstances and plans.
-Setting time aside to complete and review your application will help you ensure that the application has been completed as required.
+Setting time aside to complete and review your application will help you ensure that your application has been completed as required.

-The application form, along with links to instructions and model documents, and details of the fees can be found on the OISC website (OISC, 2021a).
+The application form, along with links to instructions and model documents, and details of the fees can be found on the IAA website (IAA, 2025b).